30 October 2020

 Our Rinnai INFINITY range of gas hot water appliances take water heating to a whole new level - providing endless hot water to your home.
+No more running the tap and waiting for the hot water to come.
+It’s there straight away.

 But it’s when you suddenly have no hot water that you truly appreciate it.
 So for the odd occasion that your unit doesn’t deliver hot water to your home, here are a few tips and tricks to get you back up and running: